mongodb/docs-realm/source/includes/destructive-schema-change-app-update.rst

    After a destructive schema change, clients must update their local object models before they can resume syncing.
-Only clients that use models affected by that schema change need to update and perform a client reset.
+Only clients that use models affected by that schema change need to update.
+All clients must perform a client reset.